BingoBois/FinalReport/README.md

-From the beginning of our assignment we kept a "_Operators Log_", documenting our entire operating assignment.
+From the beginning of our assignment we kept an "_Operators Log_", documenting our entire operating assignment.
 From our internal thoughts on the project, to manually testing the backend and frontend, finding bugs, going through the latest updates to the repo, writing feedback, raising issues, documenting through screenshots, everything is documented in this log.

 The entire operators log can be read [here](https://docs.google.com/document/d/1fXdrMdLmUNE5lHgF4kbxaj-muuOK5JDSLDGCxRFu3Kw/edit#heading=h.xlty5i677mx2)